NFL Football Penalties Explained

 When an offensive player on the line moves before the snap, or when an offensive player in the backfield moves forward before the snap.

-10 yard if committed by offense; 5 yards plus automatic first down if committed by defense.
+10 yards if committed by offense; 5 yards plus automatic first down if committed by the defense.

 An offensive player can’t grab a defensive player while trying to block him.
 A defensive player may not grab or impede an offensive player, other than the ball carrier.